Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

 like a window resize, but it should still be handled.
 Viewport and scissor rectangle size is specified during graphics pipeline creation, so the pipeline also needs to be rebuilt.
 It is possible to avoid this by using dynamic state for the viewports and scissor rectangles.
-Finally, the framebuffers and command buffers also directly depend on the swap chain images.
+Finally, the framebuffers directly depend on the swap chain images.

 To make sure that the old versions of these objects are cleaned up before recreating them, we should move some of the cleanup code to a separate function